praw-dev/asyncpraw/docs/getting_started/multiple_instances.rst

 Multiple Threads
 ----------------

-.. warning:: PRAW is not thread safe.
+.. warning:: asyncpraw is not thread safe.

 In a nutshell, instances of :class:`.Reddit` are not thread safe for a number of reasons in its own code and each instance depends on an instance of